Getting Started

 You can add a container by editing and updating an existing deployment, which is quite comfortable with tools like Lens.

-- Select the container you want to make use of as a debugging container; in the example below, it is
+- Select the container you want to use as a debugging container; in the example below, it is

 registry.opencode.de/bmi/opendesk/components/platform-development/images/opendesk-debugging-image:latest